Code-Institute-Submissions/Kids-Memory-Game-MS2/README.md

 - Contact form - user can contact the game provider if he has questions or suggestions for the game
 - Footer - contains mail address and social link

+## Future features

+- Add more leves to increase difficulty
+- Add sound when user turns the card
+- Add a form confirmation message

 #
 # Structure